auggieyd/dbesslnc2.0/data_curated/readme.md

 ![image-20241225135903101](./assets/image-20241225135903101.png)

-4. For the lncRNAs derived from mice of the dbesslnc strain,we have also conducted additional annotation.
+4. For the lncRNAs derived from mice of the dbesslnc V1.0,we have also conducted additional annotation.
    - Download the reference file for mouse lncRNAs: [NONCODEv6_mm10.lncAndGene.bed.gz](http://www.noncode.org/datadownload/NONCODEv6_mm10.lncAndGene.bed.gz)
    - Extract transcript coordinates and exon information from the reference BED file of mouse lncRNAs using `/dbesslnc/get_exon_mouse.sh`.
    - Retrieve the mapping table of essential mouse lncRNAs NONCODE gene IDs and transcript IDs from the dbesslnc database (file: `dbesslnc_mouse_trans.txt`).